engpok/Click-Book/ClickBookHelp.md

 2. Tap **Add Chapter**
 3. Enter a description
 4. Adjust date/time if needed
-5. Take and/or import photos or videos
+5. Take and/or import photos and videos
 6. Tap **Save**

 ---